 Vegas, etc. can become a lot pricier than you might initially imagine,

 especially when going with a group of friends.

 - Always car-pool and split gas, especially given the price of gas these days.

 Few friends have been asking me: but why save?
 To what end?
 That's a post of its own, but for me, it's primarily financial freedom.
 Having $50k sitting in the bank will change how you think about and run your life.
-You wouldn't worry too much about disagreeing with your immediate manager, for example.
+You wouldn't worry too much about disagreeing with your boss, for example.
 You could also be saving for a larger trip or vacation rather than several small ones.
 Some people could be saving up for their upcoming wedding, assuming they're funding it.
 Whatever the reason, knowing how to save lots of money in a short amount of time is a key skill to have!
 Assuming of course earning more money isn't an easy option for you :-)